How is Mandamus Different from an Injunction?

 What is Mandamus?

-Mandamus is a Latin term that means «we command.» It is a type of court order that directs a government official or entity to perform a specific duty that they are legally obligated to complete.
-Mandamus is often used when a person believes that a public official has failed to fulfill their responsibilities.
-For example, if a government agency refuses to issue a permit that is required by law, an individual can file for a writ of mandamus to compel the agency to act.
-This remedy is typically sought in situations where there is no other adequate legal remedy available.
+Mandamus is derived from the Latin phrase meaning «we command,» and it serves as a powerful judicial tool in the legal system.
+Specifically, it is a type of court order that mandates a government official or entity to execute a particular duty that they are legally required to perform.
+This legal remedy is particularly crucial in instances where an individual believes that a public official has neglected or failed to fulfill their obligations.
+For instance, if a government agency unjustly denies a permit that is mandated by law, the affected individual may seek a writ of mandamus to compel the agency to take appropriate action.
+The use of mandamus is typically reserved for situations where no other adequate legal remedy exists, making it an essential recourse for ensuring accountability in public administration.
+Common scenarios where mandamus might be applicable include:

 What is an Injunction?